niderhoff/nlp-datasets/README.md

 *   [MCTest](http://research.microsoft.com/en-us/um/redmond/projects/mctest/index.html): a freely available set of 660 stories and associated questions intended for research on the machine comprehension of text; for question answering (1 MB)

-*   [NEGRA](http://www.coli.uni-saarland.de/projects/sfb378/negra-corpus/negra-corpus.html): A Syntactically Annotated Corpus of German Newspaper Texts.
-Available for free for all Universities and non-profit organizations.
-Need to sign and send form to obtain. (on request)

 *   [News Headlines of India - Times of India [Kaggle]](https://www.kaggle.com/therohk/india-headlines-news-dataset): 2.7 Million News Headlines with category published by Times of India from 2001 to 2017.
 (185 MB)

 *   [News article / Wikipedia page pairings](https://www.crowdflower.com/data-for-everyone/): Contributors read a short article and were asked which of two Wikipedia articles it matched most closely.
 (6 MB)